vatis-project/website/docs/client/atis-configuration/formatting/weather.markdown

 ![Intensity and Proximity Descriptors](/assets/images/Formatting_Weather_Proximity.png)

 ## Weather Descriptors
 This setting allows you to specify the METAR weather descriptor codes and their corresponding spoken voice ATIS strings.
-You can define how each weather condition, such as SHRA (rain showers) or BR (mist), should be spoken in the voice ATIS.
+You can define how each weather condition, such as SHRA (rain showers) or BR (mist), should be displayed in the text ATIS and spoken in the voice ATIS.

 ![Weather Descriptors](/assets/images/Formatting_Weather_Descriptors.png)